 If your goal is to build new muscle size, called hypertrophy training, the ideal rep range is 8–12 reps.
 The same rep range holds true for the bench press.

 Now the truth is more complicated than that.
-You can build new muscle with reps as low as 5 and reps as high as 40.
+You can reliably build new muscle with reps as low as 5 and reps as high as 30.

 So you will also want to balance out your rep ranges to continue to cause adaptations in your body.

-I am a big fan of reverse-pyramid training, so with the bench press, it could look something like this:
+I am a big fan of reverse-pyramid training for developing strength, so with the bench press, it could look something like this:

 - Warm-Up: 40% of your first weight